 We accept applications from any UK business, including partnerships or limited liability businesses.
 To apply for a loan your business must have: 2 years of filed accounts up-to-date management accounts no outstanding County Court Judgements

 The interest rates will be set according to the aggregated rate of all accepted bids.
-We charge borrowers a fee of 0.1% for every month of the repayment term with a minimum of 2.9% and a maximum of 5.9%.
-For example, if a business wants to borrow £50k over 48 months, our fee (£2,400 plus VAT at 20%) will be deducted from the initial advance of £50k, leaving the borrower with £47,120 cash but a loan of £50k.
+If you apply direct we charge a one off fee of 5% of the loan amount.
+If you apply via a commercial finance broker we will charge you a one off loan arrangement fee of 4%.
+These can be added to your total loan requirement.
+This fees will be deducted from the initial advance.
 Additional legal charges may apply, depending on the type of security offered for the loan.
 When the auction closes, the borrower has 7 days to decide whether to accept the loan, before the offer is revoked.
 After 48 hours, the interest rate offered begins to take effect.
-To see the average rates across our different loan risk categories, please view our stats page
+To see the average rates across our different loan risk categories, please view our stats page.

 The following types of loan are available: £25,000 – £250,000 Unsecured (loans require personal guarantees from directors) Secured loans (all applications over £50k must include asset or debenture security) From 6 – 60 month terms For Limited companies, LLPs and PLCs

-Once you have submitted your application, it will take us between 2-5 working days to review it.
+Once you have submitted your application, it will take us up to 1 working day to carry out an initial review of your application to give you an initial decision in principle.
 If your application meets our criteria we will put it live on the site for lenders to bid, otherwise we may ask for additional information.
 The auction process is currently estimated to take between 7-28 days, depending on the appetite to lend from our lenders.